 The Group requires a substantial amount of capital to fund the working capital requirements and business expansion.
-Our operation and growth have been primarily financed by cash generated from our operating activities and we adopt a prudent funding and treasury policy to our overall business operation.
-During FY2023, we had not used any financial instruments for hedging purpose.
+Our operation and growth have been primarily been financed by cash generated from our operating activities and loans from the banks.
+The Group's financial position remained healthy and stable.
+It is anticipated that the Group has sufficient working capital to fund its future working capital.
+For FY2024, we had not used any financial instruments for hedging purpose.